ibm-cloud-docs/vpc/about-attestation.md

 The following diagram shows two scenarios for attestation from the point of view of the auditor to validate that the deployment is the expected one.
 The left side of the diagram shows the establishment of trust by the auditor who is rooted on a third-party certificate authority.
 Any key used is kept in a Hyper Protect Crypto Service and signed in a certificate chain based on the third-party authority.
 The Build environment that is used by Hyper Protect is running in a trusted execution environment by using IBM Secure Execution Technology.

 The result is a secure execution image that is seen at the end of the diagram, which is an encrypted secure execution image.
 To the right of the diagram, the validation of the deployment is outlined.
 For this, the auditor includes into the encrypted workload contract of the IBM Hyper Protect instance, the public key of a secret, which only the auditor has control over.
 Such secrets might be protected by appropriate means, like a Hyper Protect Crypto Service, HSM or just a random key.
-Only the Hyper Protect bootloader that is executed in the trusted execution environment provided through IBM Secure Execution for Linux on IBM LinuxONE, can run the secure execution image of IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_full}}.
+Only the Hyper Protect bootloader that is executed in the trusted execution environment provided through IBM Secure Execution for Linux on IBM LinuxONE, can run the secure execution image of {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}}.
 The bootloader contains the secret to decrypt the contract.

 During boot several hashes of components and measures of code are taken and added to the attestation record.
 To further protect this attestation record, the record is encrypted with the public key that the auditor provided.
-By doing so, only the auditor is in the position to decrypt the attestation record and can validate that the workload that is deployed in the enclave is the expected and untampered version of the workload that is expected to be deployed into the IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_full}} instance.
+By doing so, only the auditor is in the position to decrypt the attestation record and can validate that the workload that is deployed in the enclave is the expected and untampered version of the workload that is expected to be deployed into the {{site.data.keyword.hpvs}} for VPC instance.

 ![Figure showing the attestation process](images/vsi_se_attestationrecord.png "Figure showing the attestation process"){: caption="Figure 1.
 Attestation process" caption-side="bottom"}